Advertiser Disclosure

 While you can now book flights through Icelandair, the ability to book flights with Southwest and redeem Southwest Rapid Rewards will come shortly.

-Although we don’t know yet how Icelandair redemptions will look on the Southwest side, we now have clarity on the earning side.
+Although we don’t yet know how Icelandair redemptions will look on the Southwest side, we now have clarity on the earning side.
 Members will earn points on Southwest-operated flights booked through Icelandair when they credit their travels to the Rapid Rewards program as follows:

-• 1-1000 miles flown: 500 points
+• 1 to 1000 miles flown: 500 points

 • 1,001 to 1,800 miles flown: 1,000 points